 In this blog, we will explain the process of DIFM (Do It For Me) bathroom renovation.
 However, there may be some helpful tips for DIY-ers too!
 This process will be broken down into 4 stages;

 As the name suggests, this is where you begin your research on your future bathroom.
 This stage aims to develop a rough idea of your future bathroom so you will be able to plan around it.
 Lucky us, with the invention of the internet, research on literally anything is easier than ever.

 Below is a reference of categories to research on:

 Click here for Our Tile Guide

-Depending on the scope of your renovation, whether it is improving the ambience with tile change or full-scale remodelling, you would have to adjust the list accordingly.
+Depending on your renovation scope, whether it is improving the ambiance with tile change or full-scale remodelling, you would have to adjust the list accordingly.

 Example of Research Sources

 We update our design library regularly, so do come back and check out our latest designs!

 Offline: Design magazines, Retail Outlets, Showrooms, Home Renovation Exhibition/Fairs